poult-lab/daily-word/english_words_ learning.md

 > Souvenir serves as a reminder but with no personal touch.
 Usually one is presented with a souvenir during a visit to an institution which may be a booklet detailing a short bird’s eye view of the activities of the institution and possibly a memento ( some showpiece item)
 >
 > A memento also serves as a reminder but it has more personal touch typically a gift when you retire from an organisation or some such occasion as a gift item given at marriage ceremony etc. where it has a personal touch

-03.asthma [ˈæsmə]

-"气喘;哮喘" “a medical condition of the chest that makes breathing difficult”